datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 ### Compatibility (CIMC Version)

-The [APIC Upgrade/Downgrade Support Matrix][1] should be checked for the supported UCS HUU version for your target Cisco APIC version to make sure all server components are running the version from the supported HUU bundle.

-The script checks the minimum recommended CIMC version for the given APIC model on the target version by querying objects `compatRsSuppHw`.
+The script checks the minimum recommended CIMC version for the given APIC model on the target version by querying `compatRsSuppHw` objects.

+As the `compatRsSuppHw` object recommendation is strictly tied to the target software image, it is possible that the [Release Note Documentation][4] for your model/target version has a different recommendation than what the software recommends.
+Always check the release note of your Target version and APIC model to ensure you are getting the latest recommendations.

+!!! note
+    Older versions of CIMC may required multi-step CIMC upgrades to get to the identified target version.
+Refer to the [Cisco UCS Rack Server Upgrade Matrix][22] for the latest documentation on which steps are required and support given your current and target CIMC versions.

 ### Compatibility (Switch Hardware)